MithunSrinivas28/Fluxo_AI_Supplychain/README.md

 ### 💬 Natural Language Request Intake
 Type *"Ship 1200 units of rice to Zone B, festival period"* — the Groq-powered LLM (Llama 3) extracts structured JSON (`product`, `quantity`, `zone`) and feeds it directly into the ML pipeline.
 No forms needed.

-### 📊 RAG-Powered Analytics Chat
+### 📊 Context Aware chatbot
-An AI analyst backed by **Retrieval-Augmented Generation** over 4MB of synthetic supply chain data.
+An AI analyst backed by over 4MB of synthetic supply chain data.
 Ask questions like *"Which zone has the highest demand during festivals?"* and get data-grounded answers with actual numbers.

 ### 🔐 Role-Based Access Control
 Three roles with enforced permissions at both API and UI layers: